fpc/FPCSource/packages/fcl-json/src/README.txt

 This package implements JSON support for FPC.

+You might want to have a look at the lazarus jsonviewer tool, written using fpJSON (see lazarus/tools/jsonviewer).
+It visualizes the fpJSON data and shows how to program using fpjson.

 JSON support consists of 3 parts:

 unit fpJSON contains the data representation.
 Basically, it defines a set of